-Can you tell me a little bit about “This Container” and how it relates to choreographic thinking and choreographic processes?
+Can you tell me a little bit about This Container and how it relates to choreographic thinking and choreographic processes?

 We gather texts and images through an open call.
-Instead of curating the material to fit a pre-determined plan, aesthetics or theme, This Container takes shape according to its content.
+Instead of curating the material to fit a pre-determined plan, aesthetic or theme, This Container takes shape according to its content.
 Without organizing through dominant narratives or figures, the publication wants to weave, leaving holes and threads between the forms of writing.
-This Container uses gathering and circluding* as narration and relational principles to develop a feminist editing strategy.
+This Container uses gathering and circluding* as narration, and relational principles to develop a feminist editing strategy.

-What are your intentions with the zine and how do you see it evolving in a long-term perspective?
+What are your intentions with the zine, and how do you see it evolving in a long-term perspective?

 Why this format?

 The format of a zine gives space for a wide range of texts and aesthetics.
 It isn’t bound by certain formalities, but can take shape easily.
 This Container also relates to the history of the zine; we publish without any funding, and make everything ourselves.
 As the design, organization and writing of the zine are made only by dance practitioners, the experimentation with form and DIY mentality of the zine becomes both an inevitability and a source of support.
 Also, it’s distributed hand-to-hand, and all income goes to printing.